 Radiation therapy is also indicated for Stage II seminoma.
 This stage means that cancerous cells have moved beyond the testes into localized lymph nodes.
 Radiation therapy is also an option for Stage III seminoma – cancerous cells that have moved to distant lymph nodes.

 Radiation therapy is not considered a first-line treatment for non-seminoma tumors.
 These tumors grow and spread quickly, so it is difficult to target these cancerous cells with radiation.

 Male fertility side effect

 Radiation therapy may have an effect on male fertility based on the dose of radiation being used, and the area in which the radiation is directed.
 High doses of radiation targeting the testicles and groin may have a negative affect on sperm.
 The radiation oncologist will discuss this with patients prior to treatment.
 Radiation can also affect a child in utero, so achieving pregnancy during treatment is not recommended.
 It is important to talk to the radiation oncologist about your fertility goals.

-If you have been diagnosed with testicular cancer, contact The Austin Center for Radiation Oncology to schedule a consultation with Dr. Richard Garza.
+If you have been diagnosed with testicular cancer, contact The Austin Center for Radiation Oncology to schedule a consultation.